markatots/qMaruPL/README.md

 This approach is a bit similar to M-OLAP's cube.
 MDX is good at finacial reports thanks to preset measures.

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
-Text align for measures label will be available.
 Arranging dimensions verticaly will be available.

 # Copyright
 Copyright ©2021 OTSUKA CORPORATION